Formula Reference

 Width, Toe Box, and Fit Beyond Length

-Shoe size is fundamentally a length measurement, but foot width, arch height, and toe shape affect how a shoe fits beyond the number on the label.
-In the US system, width is coded by letters: B is standard width for women, D is standard for men, E or EE is wide, and AA or A is narrow.
-A person with wide feet who selects the correct length size but the wrong width may find the shoe is too tight across the ball of the foot, causing blisters, bunions, and discomfort, even though the length is correct.
-Many casual and fashion shoes are sold in standard width only, and individuals with notably wide or narrow feet benefit from seeking brands that offer multiple width options.
+Shoe size is fundamentally a length measurement, but foot width, arch height, and toe shape all affect real-world fit beyond the number on the label.
+In the US system, width is coded by letters: B is standard for women, D standard for men, E or EE wide, AA or A narrow.
+Someone with wide feet who selects the correct length but wrong width may find the shoe too tight across the ball of the foot, causing blisters or bunions even though the length is correct, and many casual or fashion shoes are sold in standard width only.
+Toe box clearance matters just as much: aim for roughly 1 to 1.5 cm of space between the longest toe and the shoe's interior end when standing, since the foot slides forward under load while walking or running.
+The American College of Foot and Ankle Surgeons shoe fitting guidelines recommend standing and walking several steps before assessing fit, and advise against buying shoes that need breaking in, since that usually signals the shoe is too small in one or more dimensions.

 Accuracy and Limitations